From Who Said What to Who They Are: Modular Training-free Identity-Aware LLM Refinement of Speaker Diarization: Introduction

-Compared to end-to-end systems that integrate SD with ASR or LLMs, keeping these components as separate modules offers several advantages.
+Most prior methods employ end-to-end systems that integrate SD with ASR or LLMs.
+However, keeping these components as separate modules (i.e., a modular approach) offers several advantages, yet studies focusing on this design remain relatively limited.
 Modularization enables independent development and deployment, as ASR and SD systems are often trained on different datasets and developed by separate teams.
 It enables flexible, scalable integration of any ASR system providing word timings with diverse SD models.
 Moreover, joint modeling may degrade ASR, making modular architectures preferable for accurate transcription.
 Building on this insight, recent studies have proposed using a reconciliation or orchestration module to combine ASR and SD outputs, followed by LLM-based post-processing to address mismatches between the two.
 For example,~\cite{wang2024diarizationlm} leveraged LLMs to refine SD outputs, while~\cite{park2024enhancing} augmented an acoustic-based SD system with lexical information from an LLM.
-These studies underscore the potential of LLMs to enhance SD through post-processing.
-However, using LLMs to assign role identities during post-processing has not yet been explored.
-Identity information can help correct diarization errors and is essential for many real-world applications.
-For example, to analyze patient–clinician conversations, labeling speakers as \emph{spk0} or \emph{spk1} is insufficient; it is crucial to determine their identity, such as whether \emph{spk0} is the patient or the clinician.
-A complete pipeline that integrates SD, ASR, and identity detection remains insufficiently studied.
+These studies demonstrate the potential of LLMs to enhance speaker diarization through post-processing.
+However, existing approaches involved fine-tuning LLMs for speaker diarization.
+This process requires additional training effort, and the resulting performance is highly influenced by the distribution of the fine-tuning data, raising concerns about the model's ability to generalize to out-of-domain scenarios.
+In contrast, leveraging general-purpose LLMs for speaker diarization without task-specific fine-tuning remains largely underexplored.
+Also, prior modular approaches do not consider identity detection, even though assigning generic labels such as \emph{spk0} or \emph{spk1}, rather than speaker identities like patient or clinician, is often insufficient in real-world scenarios.